hhsandoval/hhsandoval.github.io/index.md

 ### Working Papers

 1. **Social Interactions and Social Divisions in Program Intervention**
-          - Under review, *Economic Development and Cultural Change*
+   Under review, *Economic Development and Cultural Change*

 2. **Low Income Energy Efficiency Programs and Energy Consumption**
    with Pedro Hancevic.
 Revise and resubmit, *Journal of Environmental Economics and Management*

-3. **Differential Impact of COVID-19 on the Energy Consumption of Residential and Business Sectors**. with Pedro Hancevic.
+3. **Differential Impact of COVID-19 on the Energy Consumption of Residential and Business Sectors**
+   with Pedro Hancevic.
 Under review, *Economics of Energy & Environmental Policy*

 4. **The Impact of K-12 Student Fare Free Bus Programs on Education and Labor Market Outcomes**
    with Emanuel Garcia Munoz.
 Revise and resubmit, *Journal of Human Capital*

 5. **Sentiments and Spending Intentions: Evidence from Florida**
    with Anita Walsh.
 Under review, *Economic Journal*

 6. **Undercoverage and Partial Identification in Telephone Surveys with an Application to Consumer Confidence**
    with Armand Kapllani.
 Under review, *Economic Bulletin*

 ### Refereed Publications

 1. **[The Role of Consumer Confidence in Forecasting Consumption, Evidence from Florida](https://doi.org/10.1002/soej.12528)**
    with Anita Walsh
    *Southern Economic Journal, 88(2): 757-788, 2021*

 2. **[Social Capital in Labor Market Access and Poverty in Mexico](http://biblioteca.ciess.org/adiss/r458/social_capital_in_labor_market_access_and_poverty_in_mexico)**
   with Martin Lima
   *Well-being and Social Policy, 9(1): 49-71, 2014*

 3. **[Negative Net Incomes and the Measurement of Poverty: A Note](https://ideas.repec.org/a/ega/rafega/200903.html)** with Carlos Urzúa
    *Journal of Management, Finance, and Economics, 3(1): 29-36, 2009*

 4. **[TIPs for the Analysis of Poverty in Mexico, 1992-2005](https://ideas.repec.org/a/ega/rafega/200806.html)** with Carlos Urzúa and Alejandra Macías
    *Journal of Management, Finance, and Economics, 2(1): 74-91, 2008*

 ### Research Reports